 Daily Advent devotionals

-The following Advent devotionals are daily devotionals that mostly start on December 1st.
+The following Advent devotionals are daily devotionals that mostly start on December 1st for a 25-day Advent reading plan.
 If you have another favorite, be sure to comment below so I can add it.
+This is a great advent tradition to add to this holiday season.

 Come, Let Us Adore Him: A Daily Advent Devotional by Paul David Tripp.
 I just love anything I’ve read by this author!
 He puts a strong focus on the power of the gospel of Jesus in everyday life.
 This devotional will help you slow down and reflect on why we are truly celebrating Christmas.

 Celebrate Wonder and Joy: 25 Daily Devotions for Advent and Christmas by Margaret Feinburg.
-This is great for personal or group use as it has some reflection questions as well as space to study and reflect on the Scripture.
-There is also beautiful artwork to color and inspire creativity.
+This is great for personal or small group use as it has some reflection questions as well as space to study and reflect on the Scripture.
+There is also beautiful artwork to color and inspire creativity as you ponder the advent reflection.

-Tidings of Comfort and Joy: 25 Devotions Leading to Christmas by Mark M. Yarbrough is a great devotional to get your focus on Jesus.
-It will be released this October.
+Tidings of Comfort and Joy: 25 Devotions Leading to Christmas by Mark M. Yarbrough is a great devotional to get your focus on Jesus instead of the busyness of the season.
+These are short devotions that combine Scripture, stories, reflections, and prayer.

 Come & Adore: An Advent Devotional by Kristi Lynn Menashe is a cute little devotional that has rave reviews.
-This devotional provides the opportunity to slow down this Christmas season and put your focus on Jesus where it belongs.
+This devotional provides the opportunity to slow down this Christmas season and put your focus on Jesus where it belongs with short daily readings.

 Advent devotionals for families